VasilGVasilev/InterviewPrep/php/self-vs-this.md

-You use self:: to access the class static or const methods and $this to acces the object methods:
+You use self:: to access the class static or const methods and $this to access the object methods:

 ```sh
 <?php